GaioTransposon/metadata_mining/README.md

 python /app/scripts/overall_analysis.py \
        --work_dir . \
        --metadata_dir sample_info_split_dirs \
-       --keyword_based_annot_file joao_biomes_parsed.csv
+       --keyword_based_annot_file keywordsbased_biomes_parsed.csv
 ```

 This starts a session where you can choose amongst files.
 No choice will be given if no files labels match.
 In which case, the analysis will be done directly.
+Results (and stats) will print out to the console.

 To exit the session just type: `exit`